 Dentists are in short supply in South Africa.
 It is estimated there are just over 4,100 qualified dentists practicing in the country, which equates a ratio of 0.085 per 1,000 population.
 Therefore, graduates are encouraged to consider a career in dentistry, and would be offered a secure and long-lasting career.

 Is dentistry a career for me?

 A high level of dentistry knowledge and education is of course a basic prerequisite of becoming a dentist.
-You must be qualified and ideally have a passion for dentistry and looking after patients and their health.
-Paired with this, you must be able to think logically, have sound judgement and be aware of different oral diseases and how to diagnose them.
+You must be qualified and ideally, have a passion for dentistry and looking after patients and their health.
+Paired with this, you must be able to think logically, have sound judgment and be aware of different oral diseases and how to diagnose them.

 You will need exceptional concentration skills, as well as a high level of dexterity which would enable you to perform the hands-on part of your job effectively.
 Spatial awareness and good eyesight are also important.

 You should have a patient and reassuring demeanour, as being able to inspire trust from your patients is essential to success.
 Aptitude for numbers and financials is important, as billing will always be an integral part of a dentist’s work.
 Should you wish to set up your own practice one day, then you would need to understand all areas of starting a business.

 How can you prepare for a career in dentistry?

 Despite it being an in-demand career, dentistry is challenging to get into and will require a lot of preparation and studying from an early age.

 To prepare for a career in dentistry, you would need to have studied Grade 11 and Grade 12: Mathematics, English, Biology/Life Sciences, and Physical Science, attaining at least a Level 5 in your matriculation year.
 Many universities will also require completion of National Benchmark Testing (NBT).